Heart disease ends career of PSU's Asiedu

 Penn State offensive lineman Nana Asiedu announced Wednesday that his football career is over due to a genetic heart condition.
-Asiedu would have been a true freshman this season for the Nittany Lions, but found out he has hypertrophic cardiomyopathy and will no longer be allowed to play football.
+Asiedu would have been a true freshman this season for the Nittany Lions, but he found out he has hypertrophic cardiomyopathy and will no longer be allowed to play football.

 God has other plans for me 💯‼️ #WeAre @coachjfranklin pic.twitter.com/Oa9Rkk15ex— Nana Asiedu (@BigNana_) June 28, 2018